 Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

-The Batanes group of islands is found in the northernmost part of the Philippines where the mighty Pacific Ocean meets the West Philippine Sea.
+The Batanes group of islands is found at the northernmost part of the Philippines where the mighty Pacific Ocean meets the West Philippine Sea.
 Everyone wants to tick if off from their bucketlist, but it’s never that easy.
 Airfares are normally expensive, more expensive than a Hongkong trip from Manila, as many would utter.
-Promo fares from Philippine Airlines and Skyjet do come though, if you are on guard.
-Flights are also easily cancelled due to the harsh weather.
+Promo fares from Philippine Airlines and Skyjet do come though.
+Flights are also easily cancelled due to the seasonal harsh weather.

-I have been warned that people who come here once would want to come back again and again.
-When that “once” came for me, I completely understood.
-It’s uniqueness not just comes from it being isolated from the rest of the Philippines.
+I have been warned that people who came here once would want to come back again and again.
+When that “once” came, I completely understood.
+The unique culture of Batanes not just comes from it being isolated from the rest of the Philippines.
 It’s hard to explain in words.
-The least I can do is to list the things that are distinctly Batanes.
+The least I can do is to list the things I found unique about Batanes.

 1. Batanes is the smallest province in the Philippines